A Politician with Integrity

 If this is true it shows like a burning glass the ambivalent position with regard to indigenous rites and practices up to the highest circles of power.

-The visitors were mostly young and fashionable, in constrast to the neighbourning organic farm, which is frequented more by older and not so fashionable white people.
+The visitors were mostly young and fashionable, in contrast to the neighbouring organic farm, which is frequented more by older and not so fashionable white people.

 For the ecological aspect: did you ever try pineapple fabric?
 It’s made from pineapple green, harder than cotton, but even smoother.